-- How could you calculate the biomass and energy content of the mammal population in this Scottish woodland?
+- What is the biomass and energy content of the starfish population on this shore?

-- Would your fieldwork measurements of the biomass and energy content of the mammal population be reliable?
+- Would your fieldwork measurements of the biomass and energy content of starfish be reliable?

-- Why might the biomass of mammals in this woodland have increased in the last 30 years?
+- Why might the biomass of starfish on this shore have decreased in the last 30 years?

 What questions could you investigate with fieldwork?

 Here are some examples.
 Each research question has been split into 2 or 3 sub-questions.

 |How does abundance at each trophic level relate in a rocky shore ecosystem?

 |What are the producers, primary consumers and secondary consumers at the rocky shore?
 How can you use sampling to construct a pyramid of numbers for this rocky shore?
 Why are there different numbers of indiviuals at each trophic level?

 |How and why does net primary productivity differ between sheltered shore X and exposed shore Y?